Last updated: December 17, 2021

 You are working in a small surgery center when a patient’s husband approaches the desk and says, “my wife is not feeling well.”
 As you approach the patient you note that she appears pale and is sweating profusely.
 She is anxious and unable to answer questions as she seems confused.
 You attempt to take her pulse at her radial artery (in her wrist), and you cannot feel a pulse there.
 You check the other arm, and it is not present on that side either.
 What conclusion can you reach with this information?

-You patient is most probably hypotension (Systolic BP less than 80mmHg).
+Your patient is most probably hypotensive (Systolic BP less than 80mmHg).
 It takes a blood pressure of 80mmHg or higher to produce a radial pulse in most patients.
 There is another possibility, although not likely.
 That is peripheral vascular disease.
-If this was the case you would not expect it to be occlusive bilaterally.
+If this were the case, you would not expect it to be occlusive bilaterally.
 In addition, she would not be experiencing the other symptoms of hypotension.